 During the 2nd National Asian Heritage Month Symposium, many participants expressed their desire to develop a national network of collaboration and exchange to strengthen unity between Asian artistic organizations and artists across Canada.

-On the Move: National Asian Heritage Celebration will be broadcast live on Saturday, May 29 at 5pm PST.
-The event will be graciously moderated by Karine Kerr-Gillespie, General Manager of Festival Accès Asie and Jasper Sloan Yip, Coordinator at the Vancouver Asian Heritage Month Society.
+On the Move: National Asian Heritage Celebration was broadcast live on Saturday, May 29 at 5pm PST and was moderated by Karine Kerr-Gillespie, General Manager of Festival Accès Asie and Jasper Sloan Yip, Coordinator at the Vancouver Asian Heritage Month Society.

 Vi An | World Music Recording Artist and Film Music Composer